Kin-Lane/glossary/README.md

-# glossary
+# Glossary
-This is a glossary service.
+This is a glossary API.